-Academic Staff who act as RPL Mentors will either be paid an hourly rate for their work, or the work will be included in their allocation of hours.
+• Academic Staff who act as RPL Mentors will be paid at the part time hourly rate.

-• Academic Staff who undertake assessment of RPL will submit a claim as per the usual procedure for claiming for exam corrections.
+Academic Staff who undertake assessment of RPL will be paid at the part time hourly rate.

-5. Associated Documents Generated by this Procedure
+5. Documents Related to this Procedure

-- AQAE027\001 Application for Exemption based on Prior Certified Learning Form - AQAE027 002 Application for Exemption based on Prior Experiential Learning Form - AQAE027\003 RPL for Entry or Advanced Entry Portfolio Submission Form
+- AQAE009 Recognition of Prior Learning (RPL) Policy - AQAE005 Marks & Standards Policy - AQAE027_001 Application for Exemption based on Prior Certified Learning Form - AQAE027_002 Application for Exemption based on Prior Experiential Learning Form - AQAE027_003 RPL for Entry or Advanced Entry Portfolio Submission Form